September 4, 2020

 AOD sector support for women

-Research suggests that while service models do exist to support women who have experienced physical, emotional and sexual violence, these services are limited, and many women experience a range of punitive and disciplinary legal action because of their AOD dependency, which for many women can be further stigmatising.1,2
+While service models do exist to support women who have experienced physical, emotional and sexual violence, these services can be limited.
+Many women also experience disciplinary legal action because of their AOD dependence, which can have long lasting negative effects.1, 2

-To combat the disparities experienced by women with AOD use, broader social issues also need to be examined.
-Research is now beginning to draw links between how gender inequity in society correlates to a lack of healthcare strategies and social policies that prevent, protect and address violence and abuse towards women.1,2
+To combat the disparities experienced by women who use AOD, broader social issues also need to be examined.
+Research is now beginning to draw links between how gender inequality is connected to a lack of healthcare strategies and social policies, and how critical it is to reduce and remove the barriers women face in accessing treatment.1, 2

-- Slater, Michael.
-Gender, use and abuse: Sexually abused women in alcohol and drug treatment. [book auth.]
-Jan Breckenridge and Michael Slater.
+- Slater M. Gender, use and abuse: Sexually abused women in alcohol and drug treatment.
+In: Breckenridge J, Slater M, editors.
 Gender-based violence and public health: International perspectives on budgets and policies.
-London and New York : Routledge, 2012.
+New York: Routeledge; 2012.